 The Group began operations in 2010 and has a limited history of generating revenue, especially in a steady state production phase.
 As a result of the Group's short operating history, the Group has limited financial data that can be used to evaluate its current business.
 Therefore, the Group's historical revenue growth should not be considered indicative of future performance.
-Estimates of future revenue growth are subject to many risks and uncertainties, such as the successful growth cycle of the first salmon hatched and raised in the Homestead Bluehouse, and future revenue may differ materially from projections.
+Estimates of future revenue growth are subject to many risks and uncertainties, such as the successful growth cycle of the first salmon hatched and raised in the Homestead Bluehouse and the Group's temperature related challenges in July and August 2023, and future revenue may differ materially from projections.
 The Group has encountered, and will continue to encounter, risks and difficulties frequently experienced by growing companies in rapidly changing industries, including technological challenges, risk of critical mechanical failures, third-party risk, human error, market acceptance of products and increasing competition and expenses as the Group expands its business.
 The Group cannot be sure that it will be successful in addressing these and other challenges it may face in the future, and its business may be adversely affected if it does not manage these risks.